 It is used in many situations.
 The way the ultrasound bounces back from different tissues can help to determine the size, shape and consistency of organs, structures and abnormalities.
 So, it can:

 - Detect abnormalities of heart structures such as the heart valves.
-(An ultrasound scan of the heart is called an echocardiogram.)
+This type of ultrasound scan is called echocardiography.
+See the separate leaflet called Echocardiogram for more details.

 - Detect abnormal widening of blood vessels (aneurysms).